 How Does It Work?

-When a person cannot see clearly, unless there is eye disease, it is because their eyeball is too long, too short or the surface is distorted.
+When a person cannot see clearly, unless there is eye disease, it is because their eyeball is too long, too short or the corneal surface is too flat or too steep or distorted.
 Images that fall onto the back of the eye (retina) are blurry.
-In order to correct the error the surface of the eye (cornea) is “mapped” with and an instrument called a topographer. (whatsnew_equip_ret.jpg)
+In order to correct the error the cornea surface of the eye (cornea) is “mapped” with and an instrument called a topographer.

-This precise data (microns) then allows for the custom design for YOUR eye and its unique visual problem.
-The OrthoK lens is manufactured using the latest computer processing and CNC milling.
-The resultant corneal reshaping lens gently shapes the front surface of the cornea to allow exact focus to the retina and thus crystal clear vision results.
+This precise data (measured in microns) then allows for the custom design for YOUR eye and its unique visual problem.
+The Ortho-K lens is manufactured using the latest computer processing and CNC milling.
+The resultant corneal reshaping lens mold gently shapes the front surface of the cornea to allow exact focus to the retina and thus crystal clear vision results.

 Topographer to map the cornea.